-At The Federal Practice Group Worldwide Service, we represent private sector employees from the District of Columbia and Maryland, including government contractors, in a broad spectrum of employment law related claims, to include the following areas:
+At the Federal Practice Group, we represent private sector employees, including government contractors, in a broad spectrum of employment law related claims, to include the following areas:

 Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when this conduct explicitly or implicitly affects an individual's employment, unreasonably interferes with an individual's work performance, or creates an intimidating, hostile, or offensive work environment.
 The District of Columbia Human Rights Act and Maryland Human Rights Act, as well as local ordinances such as the Human Relations Acts of Montgomery County and Prince Georges County, also apply.